kammitama5/kammitama5.github.io/_posts/2020-08-11-Tuesday-August-11th.md

   anymore, and being treated as a teenager as an outsider (including being teased and bullied) in that community.
   They made fun of me because I wore socks instead of stockings, and my mom went out of my way, when someone at my school told me why they would laugh at me behind my back, to get me a pair of stockings to wear to church the following Sunday.
-  Eventually I realized that nothing I do would stop them from bullying me and feeling like an outsider, so I went right back to wearing socks.
+  Eventually I realized that nothing I could do would stop them from bullying me and feeling like an outsider, so I went right back to wearing socks.
 It was a lesson I learned about being true to myself.
 But that is besides the point.

 ## Reading